asaltanubes/TFG-Killing-vector-fields/Escrito final/cosmology/cosmology.typ

 + First prove that the metric is separable, meaning $dd(s)^2 = -dd(t)^2 + g_(i j)
 dd(x)^i dd(x)^j$ and then prove that $dd(s)^2 = -dd(t)^2 + a^2(t) h_(i j)$ where $h$ is independent of time
 + After this prove that since $t = cte$ are maximally submanifolds $g_(i j)$ is a constant sectional curvature space
-+ By applying the Killing-Hopf theorem the spacial submanifolds have to be isometric to a 4-sphere, 4-hyperboloid or a flat space.
++ By applying the Killing-Hopf theorem the spatial submanifolds have to be isometric to a 4-sphere, 4-hyperboloid or a flat space.

 == Separability of the metric